 - Data Processing: AWS Lambda can respond to events like change in data, change in state or something a user does.
-It can directly integrates with AWS Services like SNS, SQS, change streams from DynamoDB etc. All these events can be selected as a source to fire off the Lambda funtion to take some actions related to it.
+It can directly integrate with AWS Services like SNS, SQS, change streams from DynamoDB etc. All these events can be selected as a source to fire off the Lambda function to take some actions related to it.

-- Real Time Processing: Be it real time file processing or stream processing, AWS Lambda can not only handle the processing in these cases but can also scale as per the requirement.
-The S3 upload event or a data published to Kineses stream can be used as an event to process the data further.
+- Real-Time Processing: Be it real-time file processing or stream processing, AWS Lambda can not only handle the processing in these cases but can also scale as per the requirement.
+The S3 upload event or data published to the Kineses stream can be used as an event to process the data further.

-- Task Automation: Due to its event based triggers functionality, AWS Lambda are a good fit for various business task automations for which you don't need servers running all the time.
+- Task Automation: Due to its event-based triggers functionality, AWS Lambda is a good fit for various business task automation for which you don't need servers running all the time.
 An example will be, sending an onboarding email whenever a user joins your app.

 What are some benefits of AWS Lambda?

 We have touched on this in the above questions in this article.
-Let's talk about them in little bit detail:
+Let's talk about them in a little bit of detail:

-- Intergation With Other AWS Services: Like I mentioned earlier, AWS Lambda can be triggered from many AWS services.
-It is a good thing as you can now respond to the events happening in other part of your code using those services.
+- Integration With Other AWS Services: As I mentioned earlier, AWS Lambda can be triggered by many AWS services.
+It is a good thing as you can now respond to the events happening in other parts of your code using those services.

 What are some limitations of AWS Lambda?

-There is no service which only have benefits.
+No service only has benefits.
 There are always some limitations and AWS Lambda also has some.
 Following are some of the limitations of AWS Lambda:

 - Cold Starts: It is the amount of latency between when the event is generated and when the function actually executes it.
-This happens because, a function first needs to be downloaded into one of the servers managed by AWS and a runtime is allocated to run the function.
-This inludes downloading of the code and other init procedures defined in the code to make sure the handler function is ready to take the event.
-Though it depends on many factors but increase in latency makes AWS lambda not suitable for the latency critical task and applications.
+This happens because a function first needs to be downloaded into one of the servers managed by AWS and runtime is allocated to run the function.
+This includes downloading the code and other init procedures defined in the code to make sure the handler function is ready to take the event.
+Though it depends on many factors increase in latency makes AWS lambda not suitable for the latency-critical task and applications.

-- Execution Time: The Lmabda function will timeout after running for 15 minutes.
+- Execution Time: The Lambda function will timeout after running for 15 minutes.
 There is no way to increase it.
-You can define a timeout less than 15 mins but the ot more than that.
+You can define a timeout in less than 15 mins but not more than that.
 If your task requires more than 15 mins to complete, you should look for any other options.

 - Concurrency: A single AWS account can run 1000 Lambda function concurrently.
 This is a default limit.
-You can ask AWS raise the limit, but if you hit the limit before that, your executed funtions above the limit will be throttled and forced to wait until other functions completes their job.
+You can ask AWS to raise the limit, but if you hit the limit before that, your executed functions above the limit will be throttled and forced to wait until other functions complete their job.

 What is Next?